 Buying a stationary exercise bike can be a bit confusing.
-There are many different types.
-But what’s the difference and what’s best for you?
-Here’s what you need to know.
+There are so many different types of stationary bike it can be hard to figure out which types exist and which is the best for you.
+Here’s what you want to know.

 Find out what the differences are and what is right for your situation below.